mrismanaziz/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.